- The problems with democratizing analytics

 Data reference and descriptions

-Metabase provides places for you to include helpful text that contextualizes a particular item, whether that item is a database, table, question, dashboard, metric, or whatever.
-You don’t have to describe everything, but the more description you include, the less time people will spend figuring out “is this the data I think it is?” and the better their analysis will be.
+Metabase provides places for you to include helpful text that contextualizes a particular item, whether that item is a database, table, model, question, dashboard, Metric, or whatever.
+You don’t have to describe everything, but the more description you include, the less time people will spend figuring out “is this the right data?” and the better their analysis will be.
 Documenting exceptions with data is especially important (for example, whether a table includes test data or employee accounts or other exceptions that analysts should be aware of).

 For more about the reference tooling in Metabase, check out Exploring data with Metabase’s data browser.